AAFC-ORDC-Crop-Bioinfomatics/MultiGS-R/README.md

 # MultiGS-R (v1.0)

-## Genomic Selection Pipeline for Multiple single-traits Using Multiple models and Marker types with R Packages
+## Java Pipeline for Genomic Selection of Multiple Single Traits Using R-Based Models and Diverse Marker Types

-**MultiGS-R** is a powerful, flexible, and user-friendly Java-based pipeline designed for performing Genomic Selection (GS) analysis.
-It seamlessly integrates a wide array of popular R packages for statistical modeling, providing a unified platform for both cross-validation and prediction tasks in plant and animal breeding programs.
+**MultiGS-R** is a powerful, flexible, and user-friendly Java-based pipeline for performing genomic selection (GS) analysis.
+It seamlessly integrates a wide range of popular R packages implementing both classical statistical and modern machine learning models, providing a unified platform for cross-validation and across-population prediction in plant and animal breeding programs.

-The pipeline supports multiple genomic marker types (SNPs, Haplotypes, Principal Components), and a suite of GS modeling algorithms, making it a comprehensive tool for breeders and researchers.
+The pipeline supports multiple genomic marker types (SNPs, haplotypes, and principal components) and a comprehensive suite of GS modeling algorithms, making it an all-in-one solution for breeders and researchers.

-A tutorial for the pipeline is provided in the file <a href="doc/MultiGS-R_v1.0_tutorial.pdf">MultiGS-R_v1.0_tutorial.pdf</a>
+A detailed tutorial is available in the file <a href="doc/MultiGS-R_v1.0_tutorial.pdf">MultiGS-R_v1.0_tutorial.pdf</a>

 ## Table of Contents